ritikBhandari/zulip/templates/zerver/help/configure-notification-bot.md

 ### New user announcements

-You can configure where the Zulip notification bot announces new users, or disable the new user notification messages entirely.
+You can configure where the Zulip notification bot announces new users, or disable the new user announcements messages entirely.
 The topic for these messages is "signups".

 {start_tabs}